varmainvestment2008/varmainvestments-vercel/replit.md

 4. Create a new repository or connect to existing one
 5. Click **"Commit & Push"** to save your code to GitHub

-All your content changes are automatically saved to the `server/content.json` file, which will be included in your Git commits.
+All your content changes are automatically saved to the PostgreSQL database, ensuring your edits persist even on platforms like Vercel and Netlify.

 ### Deploying Your Website

+#### Option 1: Deploy on Vercel (Recommended - Works with CMS!)
+1. Push your code to GitHub (see above)
+2. Go to [vercel.com](https://vercel.com) and sign up
+3. Click **"New Project"** and import your GitHub repository
+4. **Important**: Add environment variable `DATABASE_URL` with your production database URL
+5. Deploy with one click
+6. **The CMS admin panel will work perfectly on Vercel!**

-#### Option 1: Deploy on Replit (Quick Start)
+#### Option 2: Deploy on Replit (Quick Start)
 1. Click the **"Deploy"** button at the top of Replit
-2. Select **"Static"** deployment
-3. Your site will be live at `your-project.replit.app`
+2. Your site will be live at `your-project.replit.app`
+3. The database and CMS will work automatically
 4. **Free tier** includes basic hosting

-#### Option 2: Deploy on Netlify (Free Forever with Custom Domain)
+#### Option 3: Deploy on Netlify
-1. Push your code to GitHub (see above)
+1. Push your code to GitHub
 2. Go to [netlify.com](https://netlify.com) and sign up
-3. Click **"New site from Git"**
-4. Connect your GitHub repository
+3. Click **"New site from Git"** and connect your GitHub repository
-5. Deploy settings:
-   - Build command: `npm run build`
-   - Publish directory: `dist`
+4. **Important**: Add environment variable `DATABASE_URL` with your production database URL
-6. Your site will be live with free custom domain support!
+5. Your site will be live with free custom domain support!

-#### Option 3: Deploy on Vercel (Alternative Free Option)
-1. Push code to GitHub
-2. Go to [vercel.com](https://vercel.com) and sign up
-3. Click **"New Project"**
-4. Import your GitHub repository
-5. Deploy with one click - free forever!

 ## File Structure